verilator/verilator/docs/guide/simulating.rst

 When any coverage flag is used to Verilate, Verilator will add appropriate coverage point insertions into the model and collect the coverage data.

+To get the coverage data from the model, write the coverage with either:

+1. Using :vlopt:`--binary` or :vlopt:`--main`, and Verilator will dump
+   coverage when the test completes to the filename specified with :vlopt:`+verilator+coverage+file+\<filename\>`.

-To get the coverage data from the model, in the user wrapper code, typically at the end once a test passes, call :code:`Verilated::threadContextp()->coveragep()->write` with an argument of the filename for the coverage data file to write coverage data to (typically "logs/coverage.dat").
+2. In the user wrapper code, typically at the end once a test passes, call :code:`Verilated::threadContextp()->coveragep()->write` with an argument of the filename for the coverage data file to write coverage data to (typically "logs/coverage.dat").

 Run each of your tests in different directories, potentially in parallel.
-Each test will create a :file:`logs/coverage.dat` file.
+Each test will create the file specified above, e.g. :file:`logs/coverage.dat`.

 After running all of the tests, execute the :command:`verilator_coverage` command, passing arguments pointing to the filenames of all the